Advertising and Souvenirs

 Just as Moo-Cows were personalized for many places in the US, so these crested heads (which bear a

 “Foreign" stamp) were popular as souvenirs from many towns around the UK.
 Here are ones

-marked for Chester, Southport, and Exmouth.
+marked for Southport, Jersey, Exmouth and Blackpool.
 They were probably manufactured by Saxony China of